The city where fun is the only way to survive

 "Athens is alive, and it's exciting."

-Nikolaos adds: "If there's one thing that you could leave Athens with is that there is hope.
+Nikolaos adds: "If there's one thing that you could leave Athens with, it is that there is hope.
 Because the Greeks are, the Athenians are, resilient people."

 CNN's Amanda Sealey contributed to this story